jjcarrier/vicon/README.md

 ### Linux

 - .NET 9 SDK
-  - `sudo apt install dotnet-sdk-8.0`
+  - `sudo apt install dotnet-sdk-9.0`
 - For user-level access install the provided udev-rule.

 ```sh
 sudo cp ./udev/99-atk-dp100.rules /etc/udev/rules.d/99-atk-dp100.rules
 ```

-The either reboot the device or reload the rules rules (the device may need to be reconnected):
+Then either reboot the device or reload the rules rules (the device may need to be reconnected):

 ```sh